 Dilecta and FoodCultura

 The first restaurant to serve tapas in the United States was more than just a restaurant.
 El Internacional, an artistic project by artist Antoni Miralda and chef Montse Guillén, soon became an icon of New York's downtown scene of the 1980s.
-This is the story of a project that transformed dining experiences into installations and performance art, setting a precedent for the social practice art to come.
+This is the story of a project that transformed dining experiences into installations and performance art, setting a precedent for future social practice art.

 More than anything else, the restaurant was a creative process, where all team members and their customers played equally important roles in blurring the boundaries between food, art, design, architecture, and the mass media.